Verstappen pips Leclerc to pole in Japan

 A win without fastest lap for the Dutchman would require Leclerc to be lower than second for Verstappen to put the title to bed.

-Verstappen also faces an investigation by the stewards following a scary moment with McLaren's Lando Norris during the final session.
+Verstappen was later handed a reprimand by the race stewards following a scary moment with McLaren's Lando Norris during the final session.

 Verstappen almost lost control of his car on the exit of the flat-out 130R while on a slow lap and trying to get out of Norris' way.
 And when the Red Bull snapped sideways, Norris had to take to the grass to avoid him.